linkby-hiring/linkby-hiring.github.io/tech/exercises/senior-full-stack-developer.md

 ### Time
 **You will be allocated 2 days to conduct this exercise.**

-If you are unable to complete the exercises within 2 days, simply submit what you have completed.
+If you are unable to complete the exercise within 2 days, simply submit what you have completed.
 Submissions after your designated deadline will incur penalty to the assessment of your project, so it is important that you submit your work on time.

 ### Submission
 Once you have set up the repository, please grant access to **andrewchak** and **derik-linkby** on GitHub if it is a private repository.